The nature of physiotherapy

 (v) provide reasonable protection against unauthorized access;

-(vi) provide automatic back-up and recovery of files, or otherwise protect against loss of, damage to, and inaccessibility of information; and,
+(vi) provide automatic back-up and recovery of files, or otherwise protect against loss of,

 (vii) maintain an audit trail, which records the date and time of each entry and subsequent change, preserves the original content when changes are made, and identifies the person making the entry and rendering the service.